15. THE HURRICANE (1937)

 There is a wonderful climax on a carousel at a funfair which shows what a master Hitchcock was in creating real cinematic art through multiple complex shots in a limited setting.

 Hitchcock wasn't fond of the leading lady, Ruth Roman, who he felt was forced on him by Warner Brothers.
 I think this is unfair and she does a fine job.
 Perhaps it was just that she is so far away, physically, from his usual crisp blonde Grace Kelly-esque heroines.
 Hitch's daughter Patricia also appears and provides alot of humour.
-Laura Elliott, who plays the murder victim, later changed her name to Kasey Rogers and you will remember her as Louise Tate in the long-running sitcom Bewitched
+Laura Elliott, who plays the murder victim, later changed her name to Kasey Rogers and you will remember her as Louise Tate in the long-running sitcom Bewitched.

 The film was later remade as Once You Kiss a Stranger in 1969, with Carol Lynley.
 It is obviously not on a par with the original, but well worth a view if you can look past the hokey 1960's elements and see it as a bit of fun.
 And Carol gives a great bonkers performance!